blurb/blurb.github.io/README.md

 ## Posting

-    $ middlemane article "Some title"
+    $ middleman article "Some title"

 Open the file just mentioned, write it up, add a tag or two, save and commit.